 Round 1 – the first round marks the formal start of the competition.
 Registered teams are placed in groups of 8 [eight] teams per group.
 The teams in each group compete with each other.
 The first round is played over a 5-week period representing 5 [five] quarters with decisions submitted every week.
 The winning team from each group proceeds to the National final.

 Round 1 will begin on 17th January 2020.

 Deadlines for Round 1 Decision submissions are as follows:

 National Final – is an on-site event and played over a single day in Nairobi.
 Teams will once again make decisions for 5 [five] quarters based on information provided.

-The National Final will be held at the end of February 2020 or early March.
+The National Final will be held 14th March 2020.
 The venue will be decided closer to the event date and communicated to all.